 M – Measurable

 R – Realistic

 These parameters can be a great guideline for setting better goals for ourselves.
 For instance, let’s take the goal of learning sign language.

 First, let’s be more SPECIFIC.

-Instead of setting the goal, “learn sign language”, you could instead set the goal of having a conversation with someone using ASL or setting a specific number of signs you will learn each week.
+Instead of setting the goal, “learn sign language”, you could instead set the goal of having a conversation with someone using ASL (American Sign Language) or setting a specific number of signs to learn each week.